pjhumber/CPAN212/project/taskmanager/README.md

     can logout
     user specific notes
     can create and delete notes
-    notes are saved in mongodb
+    notes are saved in firebase cloud
     css applied by chatgpt because i cant design

 tech:
     frontend: react, js and react router
-    authentication: firebase authentication
+    authentication: firebase
+    database: firebase
     backend: nodejs and expressjs
-    database: mongodb / mongoose

 run guide:
-    cd server
+    be in project directory

     npm install

-    .env should already exist in server folder since lazy but if not make it and

-    paste this in:

-    MONGO_URI=mongodb://localhost:27017/taskdb
-    PORT=5000

-    run 'node server.js' command in the respective folder

-    open another terminal in project directory

-    npm install
     npm start

+recently updated, might be missing some info